marquinTeran/wishlist/README.txt

 Q.	Links do not go to the correct URL.
 A.	Wishlist configures the base URL of the website based on your server's HTTP_HOST value.
 	If you are experiencing problems with incorrect URLs, you may want to open application/config/config.php and change $config['base_url'].

+Q.  I want to use a different database system like PostgreSQL, SQLite, etc
+A.  If you don't want to use MySQL, open ./application/libraries/Doctrine.php and change $connectionOptions['driver'] to whichever driver you like.
+    For a list of PDO drivers, see http://php.net/manual/en/pdo.drivers.php